 What else?
 On Wednesday, James mentioned pushing the ball off defensive rebounds, "where I'm getting the ball off the backboard and trying to create some early offense instead of playing against their half‑court defense."
 He also seemed to like one reporter's suggestion of receiving the ball on the move rather than operating in a static screen-and-roll attack where the Spurs defense can load up and key in on him.

-Miami did, however, get some good looks when James ran it with Cole early in the game.
-The backup hit a short jumper, LeBron created a baseline dive and dunk for Chris Andersen, and Cole attempted a layup that missed but generated an offensive rebounding opportunity on successive trips in the first quarter.
-Though they largely went away from it after Leonard used his long arms and strong hands to steal an attempted Cole feed to a rolling James on the first play of the second quarter, an eventual return to the action netted James an open 3-pointer.
+Miami did, however, get some good looks when James ran it with Cole early in the game, with the backup hitting a short jumper, LeBron creating a baseline dive and dunk for Chris Andersen, and Cole getting a layup that missed but generated an offensive rebounding opportunity on successive trips in the first quarter.
+They largely went away from it, however, after Leonard used his long arms and strong hands to steal an attempted Cole feed to a rolling James on the first play of the second quarter — but an eventual return to the action netted James an open 3-pointer.

 All three times they tried it in Game 3, though, they ran it with Dwyane Wade on the floor, and — as I've written — Wade's been awful shooting from anywhere outside the restricted area.
 This gives the Spurs defending Wade (mostly Green and Manu Ginobili) a license to sag even further off him than San Antonio's been sagging off James, which all but eliminates any of the space Chalmers or James might be able to use to either pull up or attack the rack after the screen:

 So maybe the issue was less that San Antonio solved the problem Miami posed in Game 2, and more that the Heat didn't ask the right question of the Spurs' defense in Game 3.